Doctor-Butts/Hearts-and-Butt-Stuff/README.md

 <br><b>Triggers have been added that will fail the mission if the rep value is -500</b>.
 This is to prevent people from just going hog wild, and the consequences for low rep in original mission didn't seem severe enough.<br>
 <br>The default faction is IRAN<br>
 <br>Some modules have been added or changed: ACE pointing distance increased to 30m, ACE_hearing all but disabled.<br>
+<br>Medical Center added to Base: This upgrades medical training of everyone, so that people can be medevaced to base for triage- essentially, regular soldiers can use bloodbags on each other to recover from a mission.